prokoudine/ardour-tutorial/content/getting-started/importing-audio-and-midi/index.en.md

 additional option _Add files… to selected tracks_ to add a sound file into the already existing selected track.

+Note that if you import a multitrack MIDI file, Ardour will always create one new track per one existing track in the MIDI file and map them accordingly.

 When adding files as new tracks, note that the _Mapping_ options lets you choose between _one track per channel_ and _one track per file_.
 For the purpose of this tutorial, choose _one track per file_, otherwise the left and right channels of a stereo file will be split into two separate tracks.

-#### Choose Insert Point
+## Choose Insert Point

-When using either one of the options above (_add as new track_ or _add to selected tracks_), you should also specify where in the track you want the new region to be placed.
+When using either one of the options above (_Add as new track_ or _Add to selected tracks_), you should also specify where in the track you want the new region to be placed.
 In the screenshot below, we are choosing _session start_.